Amplitude Problem: 2014 - Present: Chiptune, Synthwave, and Nerdcore

 In 2014, Juan Irming, under the new moniker Amplitude Problem, would produce music for American hacker and nerdcore rapper YTCracker and other artists.
 Amplitude Problem has composed and produced video game inspired synth and chiptune tracks for a number of projects and records.
 Amplitude Problem produced YTCracker's cyberpunk album Introducing Neals which released on November 5, 2014 on Guy Fawkes Day.

 Amplitude Problem's Crime of Curiosity (2019) features well-known American hacker Loyd Blankenship, also known as The Mentor, reading his essay The Hacker Manifesto (originally titled The Conscience of a Hacker) which serves as a guideline and moral code of hackers around the world.
 Crime of Curiosity is also featured as the official soundtrack to the demoscene history book THE CRACKERS: The Art of Cracking from 1984–1994.

 Amplitude Problem produced the album Blue Bots Dots which released in 2015 and garnered favorable reviews.
 In 2017, he followed-up with the nu jazz album The Frequency Modulators Orchestra, Vol. 1 which critics have described as "an artificial world of high-tech joy, pop music for Donkey Kong to jam to."
 Tracks from the album aired on FM jazz radio stations across the United States.

 In 2020, Irming launched a folktronica side-project titled Cybard, with a cover of the video game Assassin's Creed Valhalla soundtrack and a full-length album, CMLXXXIV.
 This was followed up by the release of a cover of the video game Valheim soundtrack.
 Both games heavily feature Viking and Norse themes.

 Amplitude Problem has been featured on albums alongside artists like Mitch Murder, Lazerhawk and GUNSHIP.
 He has appeared live at events and venues such as DEF CON, Comic Con, and Game On Expo with YTCracker, Dual Core, and MC Frontalot.
 Influences include first-generation chip composers Rob Hubbard, Ben Daglish, Martin Galway and Maniacs of Noise in addition to electronic, industrial, jazz and hip hop acts such as Damokles, Kraftwerk, Jean-Michel Jarre, Alphaville, Depeche Mode, Nine Inch Nails, Herbie Hancock and Public Enemy.
 He has called his own work "retro-future music for geeks, cyberpunks and the occasional normal human being."

-Craigslist Hack Marketing Stunt

-On November 23, 2014 at 8pm, there was a massive breach on the American classifieds website Craigslist.
-The attack was allegedly part of a guerrilla marketing campaign for YTCracker's album Introducing Neals on which Amplitude Problem was the lead producer.
-Visitors of the Craigslist website were forcibly redirected to hacking website DigitalGangster.com, with a following redirect to a YouTube video which Gizmodo describes as a "very strange animated rap video [that] filled your ears with lyrics about freedom, privacy, and net neutrality".

-YTCracker denied claims that he was behind the attack and noted he'd likely be accused due to his previous involvement in the criminal hacking scene.
-It is not yet known which individual or group performed the hack.